-There is more than meets the eye when it comes to being a Sound Engineer.
-For example, did you know that they make an average of $25.79 an hour?
-That's $53,636 a year!
+There is more than meets the eye when it comes to being a sound engineer.
+For example, did you know that they make an average of $25.07 an hour?
+That's $52,151 a year!

 Between 2018 and 2028, the career is expected to grow 8% and produce 11,500 job opportunities across the U.S.

-When it comes to the most important skills required to be a Sound Engineer, we found that a lot of resumes listed 16.3% of Sound Engineers included Audio Equipment, while 13.4% of resumes included Sound Equipment, and 8.0% of resumes included MIC Placement.
+When it comes to the most important skills required to be a sound engineer, we found that a lot of resumes listed 17.1% of sound engineers included audio equipment, while 10.4% of resumes included special events, and 10.0% of resumes included venues.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 When it comes to searching for a job, many search for a key term or phrase.
-Instead, it might be more helpful to search by industry, as you might be missing jobs that you never thought about in industries that you didn't even think offered positions related to the Sound Engineer job title.
+Instead, it might be more helpful to search by industry, as you might be missing jobs that you never thought about in industries that you didn't even think offered positions related to the sound engineer job title.
 But what industry to start with?
-Most Sound Engineers actually find jobs in the Media and Hospitality industries.
+Most sound engineers actually find jobs in the hospitality and retail industries.

-If you're interested in becoming a Sound Engineer, one of the first things to consider is how much education you need.
-We've determined that 43.7% of Sound Engineers have a bachelor's degree.
-In terms of higher education levels, we found that 7.8% of Sound Engineers have master's degrees.
-Even though most Sound Engineers have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a sound engineer, one of the first things to consider is how much education you need.
+We've determined that 53.0% of sound engineers have a bachelor's degree.
+In terms of higher education levels, we found that 4.3% of sound engineers have master's degrees.
+Even though most sound engineers have a college degree, it's possible to become one with only a high school degree or GED.

-Choosing the right major is always an important step when researching how to become a Sound Engineer.
-When we researched the most common majors for a Sound Engineer, we found that they most commonly earn Music degrees or Engineering degrees.
-Other degrees that we often see on Sound Engineer resumes include Business degrees or Audiovisual Communications Technologies degrees.
+Choosing the right major is always an important step when researching how to become a sound engineer.
+When we researched the most common majors for a sound engineer, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on sound engineer resumes include high school diploma degrees or diploma degrees.